 Workaround 1- Rename The Drive

 In certain scenarios, Windows OS doesn’t automatically allot a drive letter to the newly connected drive.
-Sometimes it might also de-assigns the drive for safe disconnection when sitting idle.
+Sometimes it might also de-assign the drive for safe disconnection when sitting idle.
 If that’s the case, try renaming it or assigning a drive letter to access it.